It's a four week schedule starting today with subsequent sections starting on consecutive Sundays.

 almost halfway through, pretty sure this is the best book i've ever read that's not the magic mountain

 ― jolene club remix (BradNelson), Tuesday, 18 December 2018 15:53 (four months ago) Permalink

 part of it is that it kind of feels like a great work of criticism on top of being a novel, so of course i'm extremely taken with it

 ― jolene club remix (BradNelson), Tuesday, 18 December 2018 15:55 (four months ago) Permalink

 I should reread sometime next year, especially if a certain career move comes through.

-― I have measured out my life in coffee shop loyalty cards (silby), Tuesday, 18 December 2018 16:26 (two months ago) Permalink
+― I have measured out my life in coffee shop loyalty cards (silby), Tuesday, 18 December 2018 16:26 (four months ago) Permalink

 happy to hear you're enjoying the book, Brad :)